aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgaelementbuilder/rel/_index.md

 ---
 title: SVGAElementBuilder.Rel
 second_title: Aspose.SVG for .NET API Reference
-description: SVGAElementBuilder method.
+description: SVGAElementBuilder Rel method.
 Sets the rel attribute of the SVG a element specifying the relationship of the target object to the link object
 type: docs
 weight: 70
 url: /net/aspose.svg.builder/svgaelementbuilder/rel/